 Vishwajeet Pradhan

 Vishwajeet Pradhan is an Indian actor, best known for Tamil cinema.
-Vishwajeet Pradhan began their career in 1991.
+Vishwajeet Pradhan began their career in 1991 and has been a prominent figure in the industry for over 35 years.
 With 30 credits to their name, Vishwajeet Pradhan remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Vishwajeet Pradhan's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones